Step 1. Choose your course

 Don't have your results yet?

 You can still apply if you haven't received your final results.
-You'll need to submit your most recent results on application, and your final results when you receive them to be admitted into a graduate research degree.
+You'll need to submit your most recent results on application, and your final results when you receive them to be admitted into a graduate research course.

 After you submit your application, you'll receive a confirmation email with your unique student ID and application reference number.
 If anything is missing from your application, we'll email you.